happy-geeks/wiser/README.md

 - Deployment Mode: `Self-Contained`
 - Target Runtime: The correct runtime for your system, for Windows this is usually `win-x64`
 - Under File Publish Option, tick the box for `Enable ReadyToRun compilation`

+# Authentication
+The API uses `IdentityServer4` for authentication, it uses OAUTH2 with bearer tokens.
+It uses a global secret key and client id that need to be configured in the appsettings.
+The actual user credentials come from the database of Wiser, these are entities with the type `wiseruser`.
+The installation script will create a user with username `Admin` and password `admin` to authenticate via the API to login to Wiser.

+This authentication requires an SSL certificate.
+By default it will generate a self-signed certificate that will be saved as `tempkey.jwk` in the root directory of the API.
+On production servers it's recommended to configure the API to use a proper SSL certificate.
+If you really want/need to use the self-signed certificate on production, you can either copy the `tempkey.jwk` file from your development environment, or give the application pool (if you run Wiser in IIS) write permissions in the root directory of the API, so that it can create a new certificate there.
+After the certificate has been created, you can remove the write permissions again.